pavelrahman619/packly-ecommerce-task/backend/README.md

 4. **Hero Block** (`hero`): Full-width hero sections with background and multiple buttons
 5. **CTA Block** (`cta`): Call-to-action blocks with customizable styling

+## Future Considerations

+### Potential Improvements
+1. **Caching Layer**: Redis for frequently accessed content
+2. **Rate Limiting**: Prevent API abuse
+3. **Audit Logging**: Track all changes for compliance
+4. **Content Versioning**: Keep history of content changes
+5. **Bulk Operations**: More efficient bulk create/update operations
+6. **Search Enhancement**: Full-text search with Elasticsearch
+7. **Real-time Updates**: WebSocket notifications for content changes
+8. **Multi-tenancy**: Support for multiple organizations
+9. **Content Scheduling**: Publish/unpublish content at specific times
+10. **Asset Management**: File upload and CDN integration
+11. **Linked List based Node Content Management**: The pages and nodes will be managed using linked list.
+There will be previous and next contents and this will connect with one another using RDBMS practices.

 ## 🚀 Quick Start

 ### Prerequisites